Oxbridge

-Oxbridge is a portmanteau of Oxford and Cambridge, the two oldest, wealthiest, and most famous universities in the United Kingdom.
+Oxbridge is a portmanteau of the universities of Oxford and Cambridge, the two oldest, wealthiest, and most prestigious universities in the United Kingdom.
 The term is used to refer to them collectively, in contrast to other British universities, and more broadly to describe characteristics reminiscent of them, often with implications of superior social or intellectual status or elitism.

 Origins

 Although both universities were founded more than eight centuries ago, the term Oxbridge is relatively recent.
 In William Makepeace Thackeray's novel Pendennis, published in 1850, the main character attends the fictional Boniface College, Oxbridge.
-According to the Oxford English Dictionary, this is the first recorded instance of the word.
-Virginia Woolf used it, citing Thackeray, in her 1929 essay A Room of One's Own.
+According to the Oxford English Dictionary, the first recorded use of the word was by Virginia Woolf, who, citing William Makepeace Thackeray, referenced it in her 1929 extended essay A Room of One's Own.
 The term was used in the Times Educational Supplement in 1957, and the following year in Universities Quarterly.

 When expanded, the universities are almost always referred to as "Oxford and Cambridge", the order in which they were founded.
 A notable exception is Tokyo's Cambridge and Oxford Society; this probably arises from the fact that the Cambridge Club was founded there first, and also had more members than its Oxford counterpart when they amalgamated in 1905.